Pre-K Rock Out Info

 Food, Drinks, and Snack

-We offer pickles to each week's band leaders.
-All rockers will be a band leader once per session.
+With the exception of offering pickles once per session, we do not provide snack during Pre-Rock Out.
+Pickles have become something of a thing in RBL, get used to it!
 If your rocker has an allergy to pickles (mustard seeds) or to green food (not boogers obviously), please be sure to let us know.

-Rock Out is a cumulative, creative program, building week to week with the same rockers each band towards their show.
-Sorry, drop-ins are not allowed.
+Pre-K Rock Out is a cumulative, creative program, building week-to-week with the same rockers in each band towards their final class performance.
+Sorry, drop-ins are not allowed and sleepover mates are 100% your problem.
+Happy pancake making.

 Each week we send out a mailer documenting the band's progress and providing parents with info for the coming week.
 Some of these emails will be super important as they will include materials that your rocker will need to get the most out of their RBL experience.

-As our email list for each class is created simply by copying and pasting the info that you provided to Activity Hero (the enrollment service we use), if you or your spouse is not receiving emails from us this is most likely due to 1 of 3 reasons:
+As our email list for each class is created simply by copying and pasting the info that you provided to Connect (the enrollment service we use), if you or your spouse are not receiving emails from us this is most likely due to 1 of 3 reasons:

-- The info that you provided in Activity Hero was only partially filled out (ie only one person's info was included).
+The info that you provided in Connect was only partially filled out (ie only one person's info was included).

-Additional email addresses can be added to the list by sending an email to Brian@rockbandland,org.
+Additional email addresses can be added to the list by sending an email requesting the addition to Brian@rockbandland.org.

 In the Pre-Rock Out classes the teachers are the producers for the bands.
 You are the managers.
 Like all great bands the success of the band is dependent on all of us doing our respective jobs and doing them well.

 We will do everything in our powers to see to it that each rocker has an amazing, creative experience with us.
-We will write a mind-blowing story and song with each band and we will throw a huge rock show to celebrate the bands and the rockers themselves.
+We learn a mind-blowing story and song with each band and we will throw a huge rock show to celebrate the bands and the rockers themselves.

 We expect you, as parent managers:

-- To keep the focus on fun and to not pressure your rockers in any way around preparedness for Pre-K Rock Out.
+To keep the focus on fun and to not pressure your rockers around preparedness for Pre-K Rock Out.

-We will provide you with all of the materials required to do your jobs well.
+We will provide you with all of the materials required to do your job well.

 Not Afraid of The Dark